fermyon/installer/aws/quick-start/README.md

 It is certainly advised to scope the allowed SSH CIDR block down to a single IP or known subset.

 As this example takes a stock Ubuntu AMI and then proceeds to download Fermyon and Hashistack binaries, the default inbound CIDR block is likely necessary for first startup.
-After confirmation that the Fermyon Platform is up and running - and as long as subsequent apps/workloads won't need access to the broader internet - this value may be updated on a subsequent `terraform apply` if desired, e.g.
+After confirmation that Fermyon is up and running - and as long as subsequent apps/workloads won't need access to the broader internet - this value may be updated on a subsequent `terraform apply` if desired, e.g.
 `terraform apply -var=allowed_inbound_cidr_blocks=["75.75.75.75/32"]`.